roblanf/sarscov2phylo/tree_estimation.md

 IQ-TREE with parsimony on one thread, and `rapidnj` however you like to run it are a lot quicker than anything else.
 I've never seen anything as fast as `rapidnj`!

+N.B.
+Here's a list of things I tried that don't work:

+* IQ-TREE with the -fast option, doesn't work because the BIONJ part is too slow
+* `fasttree` too slow for this data

 ### Which method gives the best tree?

 tl;dr parsimony